Logo

 • Scenario 2: Tech Startup: A tech startup develops a sleek and innovative design for its electronic device.
 Securing industrial design rights ensures that competitors cannot produce identical-looking products, helping the startup maintain its distinctive brand image.

-By understanding industrial design rights and design patents, you can navigate the realm of design protection more effectively and safeguard your creative endeavors.
+Once you understand industrial design rights and design patents, you can handle design protection more effectively and keep your creative work safe.